abinit/abinit/doc/tutorial/paral_images.md

 ## String method for the computation of minimum energy paths, in parallel.

-This lesson aims at showing how to perform a calculation of a minimum energy path (MEP) using the string method.
+This tutorial aims at showing how to perform a calculation of a minimum energy path (MEP) using the string method.

 You will learn how to run the string method on a parallel architecture and what are the main input variables that govern convergence and numerical efficiency of the parallelism on "images".

-This lesson should take about 1.5 hour and requires to have at least a 200 CPU cores parallel computer.
+This tutorial should take about 1.5 hour and requires to have at least a 200 CPU cores parallel computer.

 You are supposed to know already some basics of parallelism in ABINIT, explained in the tutorial